Menu

 Read More »

+So, you’re considering doing a Class Play or you’ve started practices.
+Now, you’re wondering how evaluating drama will unfold.
+Or you’re wondering how to cast students or deal with irritation during rehearsals.
+This post breaks down the class play into 5 actionable categories to give you confidence in your drama unit!
 Drama in ELA: The Class Play In this series, I’m going to share my experiences integrating Drama in ELA and producing a class play with my 9th grade English class.
 Drama is so engaging for students, but is often put aside because it seems like a lot of work or doesn’t obviously correlate to higher test scores.
 In this series, I’ll show you that Drama in ELA is not only possible, but beneficial to all students.
-When I first had the idea to perform Shakespeare’s “A Midsummer Night’s Dream” with my two Honors classes, I knew it would be a challenge.
-The students would have to buy into the idea.
-I’d have to structure in-class practices, but still give them enough freedom to engage creatively with the material.
-Most of all, we’d all have to
+How to Set up and Cast the Play When I first

 Read More »